Browse our guides or talk to our team.

 If you find that their work isn’t aligned to the overall strategy, you now have a clear starting point and the opportunity to pivot.

 There are multiple standardized languages within process modeling as well as widely accepted methods.
 Regardless of what technique you use, Gliffy’s easy-to-use drag and drop diagramming software can help.
-You can get started with a free trial by clicking the button below or launching any of the templates in this post.
 If you’d still like to learn more about process modeling, here are some of the most popular ways to visualize your process.

 Make a flowchart to quickly and easily capture a high-level overview of your work.
-This is the most accessible, simple, and popular way to model a process.
+This is the most accessible, simple, and popular method of process modeling.

 We also have more resources about flowcharts here: